 The School of Biosciences is the largest biology school in the region, delivering internationally excellent teaching and research across the broad span of modern biological subjects to over 1,000 students.
-The School has thriving partnerships with two different institutions in China.
+The school has thriving partnerships with two institutions in China.

-The School has recently formed a similar agreement with Huazhong Agricultural University (HZAU), Wuhan, with the first intake starting in 2012.
+The School has recently formed a similar agreement with Huazhong Agricultural University (HZAU) in Wuhan.